-- The exclusion of many of the same food groups, such as grains, legumes, and refined sugar
+- Both diets advocate for the exclusion of similar food groups, including grains, legumes, and refined sugars.

-- Being based around similar food groups, like meat, eggs, nuts, and seeds
+- They are centered around comparable food groups such as meat, eggs, nuts, and seeds.

-- Reduced intake of processed foods like chips, candy, and frozen meals
+- Both diets emphasize a reduced intake of processed foods, including items like chips, candy, and frozen meals.

 Keto and Paleo have as many differences as they do resemblances.
 So, where does keto diverge from Paleo?